What is Anxiety?

 Repetition of intrusive and unwanted thoughts (obsessions) and repetitive behaviors or rituals (compulsions).

 What is Panic?

-Panic Disorder is the dysfunctional or overactive way our brains responds to stress.
-With Panic Disorder, there may be no real danger around you.
+Panic Disorder is the clinical term for "panic attacks."
+This is the dysfunctional or overactive way our brains respond to stress.
+When you have a panic attack, there may be no real danger around you.
 No missing child, no missing purse.
-Instead, people who suffer from Panic Disorder feel a sense of dread or doom for no explainable reason.
-The brain has gotten to a state of high sensitivity, setting off “false alarms.”
-What’s worse is once you have a panic attack, you might begin to worry (anxiety) that you will have one again.
-Additionally, when your anxiety begins to rise for any reason at all, you may start to wonder: “Am I having a panic attack again”?
+Instead, people who suffer from Panic Disorder, or panic attacks, feel a sense of dread or doom for no explainable reason.
+The brain has gotten to a state of high sensitivity, setting off "false alarms."
+What's worse is once you have a panic attack, you might begin to worry (anxiety) that you will have one again.
+Additionally, when your anxiety begins to rise for any reason at all, you may start to wonder: "Am I having a panic attack again"?
 This may actually trigger another panic attack!
-If you suffer from panic attacks then you may have Panic Disorder and these may be the symptoms you experience:
+If you suffer from panic attacks, then you may have Panic Disorder:

 - Sense of impending doom or danger